FederatedAI/FATE/python/fate_test/README.rst

    .. code-block:: bash

-      fate_test benchmark-quality -i <path contains *testsuite.json>
+      fate_test benchmark-quality -i <path contains *benchmark.json>

-6. useful logs or exception will be saved to logs dir with namespace showed in last step
+6. useful logs or exception will be saved to logs dir with namespace shown in last step